Joshua Henry: Film and television

 Henry appeared in the first Sex and the City film in 2008.

-Henry has also appeared on the television series Kings and Nip/Tuck, as well as the 2010 short film Once Upon a Time in Australia.
+He appeared on the television series Kings and Nip/Tuck, as well as the 2010 short film Once Upon a Time in Australia.
 Henry also appeared in the role of Corporal Quincy Montclair on season 7 of the Lifetime series Army Wives.

+In 2017, he starred in his biggest film role, Ben Moran in Renegades.
+From 2019 to 2021, he appeared in the television series See as Jerlamarel.

 Henry also starred in the film adaptation of the musical tick, tick...
 BOOM! as Roger Bart.
 He starred alongside Andrew Garfield, Alexandra Shipp, Robin de Jesús, Vanessa Hudgens.
 It was released in November 2021.
 Henry received a Black Reel Award nomination for his performance.

 In December 2022, Henry starred as Gaston in Beauty and the Beast: A 30th Celebration.
 He starred alongside H.E.R., Josh Groban, Martin Short, David Alan Grier, Shania Twain, Rizwan Manji, and Rita Moreno.

 Music

 On September 23, 2008, Henry performed in a concert performance titled Party Worth Crashing in New York City.

 Henry, along with Corbin Bleu and Andréa Burns, was featured on "Dare to Go Beyond: The Album", by the nonprofit organization R.Evolución Latina.
 It was released on December 13, 2010, produced by Luis Salgado.

 On January 16, 2011, Henry, Laura Osnes, and Natalie Weiss were featured performers in Kait Kerrigan and Bree Lowdermilk's You Made This Tour concert at the Laurie Beechman Theatre.

 Henry performed in the 92nd Street Y's Lyrics & Lyricists event, honoring Burton Lane, on February 14, 2011.

 On February 12, 2021, Henry released his EP Guarantee.

 On September 10, 2021, Henry released his debut album Grow.

 On December 13, 2022 Henry released his single Can't Nobody Tell Us Nothin.

 In October 2024, he appeared on Eisa Davis and Lin-Manuel Miranda's musical concept album Warriors.
 He sang the role of Wanya of The Bizzies.